ecadlabs/taquito/docs/v7_breaking_changes.md

 importKey(tezos, email, password, mnemonic, secret);
 ```

-### Error when the importKey function is not replaced
+### Errors when the `importKey` function is not replaced

-If you update to version 7 without replacing the `importKey` method in your code, you might get the following error at runtime:
+If you update to version 7 without replacing the `importKey` method in your code, you might get the following compilation error:
+`Property 'importKey' does not exist on type 'TezosToolkit'.`

+or this error at runtime:
 `importKey is not a function`.

 ## Fetching `constants` from the RPC